Special Care Baby Unit (Walnut Ward)

 We promote family integrated care and coproduction of policies with parents; Walnut Ward has a Bliss Baby Charter Silver Award and are working towards Unicef Baby Friendly accreditation.
 Our healthcare professionals include nurses, doctors, pharmacists, dieticians, physiotherapists, speech and language therapists, radiologists and many more who will work alongside parents to provide the best possible individualised care to each baby and family.

 Parents are always welcome to visit and care for their baby 24 hours a day and they can bring their other children at any time.
 Each family may choose 2 visitors (over 16) each day to come between 12.00-19.00 but they must be accompanied on the ward by a parent and may not be able to touch the baby.
 Please limit to a maximum of 3 people at a time in the bed space because space is limited and we aim to keep noise levels kept low.
 Sick babies need rest and are very vulnerable to infection so everyone who enters the ward must be feeling well, and wash their hands with soap and water on arrival.
+Parents with a baby admitted to Walnut Ward at Darent Valley Hospital are eligible for free hospital car parking for the duration of their baby’s stay - please see the purple drop down section below for more details.

 The Neonatal Outreach Team are based on Walnut Ward and provide specialist healthcare to babies in their home, alongside offering advice and support to their families following discharge from the neonatal unit.
 The team work closely with the neonatal team to facilitate and prepare safe discharges for the babies and their families.
 The service are able to provide a wide range of support, including weight management, babies going home on oxygen, nasogastric tube feeding, home phototherapy and other complex needs.
 The team liaises with many specialists including paediatricians, health visitors and GPs.
 The service hours are 08:00 – 20:00 seven days a week, including bank holidays.